 The international cooperation is a result of the Transition Promotion Program of the Czech Ministry of Foreign Affairs.
 The Extraordinary and Plenipotentiary Ambassador of the Czech Republic in Yerevan Petr Mikyska stated that, "This year, Armenia has become one of the priority countries.
 During the project development, Armenia was included among the project priority countries because the government must keep promises given at the beginning of the project.
 The project focuses on the issues that are currently available in the communities located near mines and promotes the development of a civil society, providing numerous knowledge and opportunities in terms of working with the government in different working stages."

-President of EcoLur Informational NGO, Inga Zarafyan noted that, according to the investigation, the mining-driven problems in the communities, besides being an environmental disaster, also are also socio-economic in nature, especially when speaking about the industrial town of Alaverdi, where there is an increasing tendency to migrate.
+President of EcoLur Informational NGO, Inga Zarafyan, noted that according to the investigation, the mining-driven problems in the communities, besides being an environmental disaster, also are also socio-economic in nature.
+This is especially accurate when speaking about the industrial town of Alaverdi where there is an increasing tendency to migrate.

-"The amount of emissions in Alaverdi over one year makes up 30,000 tons," noted the consultant of 'Khazer,' Environmental and Cultural NGO, Aram Gabrielyan "for example, during one day, eight carriages of sulfuric acid residues impact the communities-- such amounts of emissions do not exist in the Eurasian region.
+"The amount of emissions in Alaverdi over one year makes up 30,000 tons," noted Aram Gabrielyan who is a consultant of 'Khazer,' an environmental and cultural NGO.
+He continues by stating, "for example, during one day, eight carriages of sulfuric acid residues impact the communities-- such amounts of emissions do not exist in the Eurasian region.
 Alaverdi copper smelting and chimney construction are not in compliance with environmental standards for emissions of a statutory-allowed 30,000 tons.
-The enterprise pays 150 million AMD instead of 2.5 billion AMD, the aggregate effect exceeds the average emissions over the whole area of Armenia seven times, according to the official data of the Health Ministry," Gabrielyan said.
+The enterprise pays 150 million AMD instead of 2.5 billion AMD, the aggregate effect exceeds the average emissions over the whole area of Armenia seven times, according to the official data of the Health Ministry."

-Roza Julhakyan, an independent expert, proposed to collect all the problems detected by our colleagues, to submit them to the government, and propose to amend the relevant law or rule.
+Roza Julhakyan, an independent expert, proposed to collect all the problems detected by our colleagues, to submit them to the government and suggest to amend the relevant law or rule.

-Arnika's Chairman, Martin Skalsky remarked that, "when the results of our examination are available, we will compare them with the Armenian, Russian, and European standards and rules.
-We will present the cause-and-effect connection with the operation of the enterprise, which may serve as grounds to amend the law," an expert on public participation said.
+Arnika's Chairman, Martin Skalsky ,remarked that, "when the results of our examination are available, we will compare them with the Armenian, Russian, and European standards and rules.
+We will present the cause-and-effect connection with the operation of the enterprise, which may serve as grounds to amend the law."

-"We can already apply to RA Nature Protection Minister to establish a register of emissions and pollution, as it is rather difficult to obtain information on pollution in Armenia."
-Martin Skalsky proposed, "An EU representative can be invited to our meeting in October where the problems detected by us will be discovered to ask for support."
+"We can already apply to RA Nature Protection Minister to establish a register of emissions and pollution, as it is rather difficult to obtain information on pollution in Armenia," Martin Skalsky proposed.
+He continued, "An EU representative can be invited to our meeting in October where the problems detected by us will be discovered to ask for support."